DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-03-spatial-joins.md

 as_tibble(ca_tracts)
 ```

 Unlike New Zealand data, there is a nice hierarchical organisation to how geographic areas in the US census are labelled.
 The full `GEO_ID` is a long code, which consists (I kid you not) of an internationally recognised country level identifier (that's the `US` bit), then the state (`06` for California), then the county (the next three digits), then the tract (the next six digits).
 The first part (`1400000`) conforms with an internationally agreed standard that tells us the level of these spatial units.
-If you really want to nerd out on this stuff you can read more than ever wanted to know at [this wikipedia page](https://en.wikipedia.org/wiki/FIPS_county_code) and various other linked pages.
+If you really want to nerd out on this stuff you can read more than you ever wanted to know at [this wikipedia page](https://en.wikipedia.org/wiki/FIPS_county_code) and various other linked pages.

 *Anyhoo*...

-For our purposes the important thing about these codes (and something we can't do with New Zealand census codes, where the numbering scheme has no obvious internal logic) is that each country has a specific code.
+For our purposes the important thing about these codes (and something we can't do with New Zealand census codes, where the numbering scheme has no obvious internal logic) is that each county has a specific code.
 The code for Los Angeles county, where all the data of interest are concentrated is `06037` (I looked it up [here](https://en.wikipedia.org/wiki/List_of_United_States_FIPS_codes_by_county)).
-In the data table that corresponds to the condition that `COUNTY=='037'`, so we can filter our data (remember how this works?) like this:
+In the data table that corresponds to the condition that `COUNTY == '037'`, so we can filter our data (remember how this works?) like this:

 ```{r}
 la_tracts <- ca_tracts %>%